 50 Million Tons of E-Waste Per Year.
-15% Recycled.
+15% Recycled

-A recent article in Fortune discusses California-based start-up BlueOak Resources’ new urban mining refinery, dedicated to recovering gold, silver, palladium and copper from the planet’s growing mountains of e-waste.
+A recent article in Fortune discusses California-based start-up BlueOak Resources’ new urban mining refinery, dedicated to recovering gold, silver, palladium, and copper from the planet’s growing mountains of e-waste.

 “Every day, U.S. consumers dispose of enough cell phones to cover 50 football fields,” said Privahini Bradoo, BlueOak’s chief executive.

-According to the article, 50 million tons of e-waste is generated each year, with a mere 15% it being recycled.
+According to the article, 50 million tons of e-waste are generated each year, with a mere 15% it being recycled.
 Unfortunately, the majority of retired computers and cell phones end up being dumped in landfills, where they release harmful chemicals into the environment.

 The city of Guiyu, China—widely considered the world’s e-waste capital—receives some 4,000 tons of the stuff per hour.
 It also has the highest-ever recorded level of dioxins, and 90% of its residents have neurological damage, Bradoo said.
 “Not only is it a humanitarian disaster, but when we looked at the value contained in e-scrap, it was shocking,” she added.